nomeata/haskell-for-readers/haskell-for-readers.md

 Prelude> div (120 + 3) (10 ^ 2)
 1
 ```
-(If you leave out the parenthesis, you get a horrible error messages).
+(If you leave out the parentheses, you get a horrible error message.)
 In technical terms, we can say that function application behaves like a left-associative operator of highest precedence.
 But it is easier to just remember **function application binds most tightly**.
 (Exception: Record construction and update binds even more tightly, although some consider that a design flaw.)

 Just to have more examples, here are two other functions that we can play around with: